top of page

 Timeline: Summer

-The Science and Engineering Apprenticeship Program (SEAP) places high school students in Department of Navy (DoN) laboratories, where they take part in real Naval research for eight weeks during the summer.
-SEAP gives academically talented sophomores, juniors, and seniors interested in STEM the opportunity to learn about Naval research and technology while receiving first-class mentoring by top scientists and engineers.
-SEAP is a competitive program with around 300 placements in more than 38 laboratories around the country, and many participants go on to careers within the DoN.
-Interns are selected based upon academic achievement, personal statements, recommendations, and career and research interests.
+The Science and Engineering Apprenticeship Program (SEAP) provides high school students with internships in Department of Navy (DoN) laboratories, where they take part in real Naval research for eight weeks during the summer.
+Participants learn about Naval research and technology while receiving mentoring from top scientists and engineers.

 Location: Batavia, Illinois